RedisLabs/redislabs-docs/content/rc/cloud-integrations/aws-marketplace/aws-bedrock.md

 #### [`redis-cli`]({{<relref "/rs/references/cli-utilities/redis-cli">}})

 The `redis-cli` command-line utility lets you connect and run Redis commands directly from the command line.
-To gain access to `redis-cli`, you can [install Redis](https://redis.io/docs/getting-started/).
+To use `redis-cli`, you can [install Redis](https://redis.io/docs/getting-started/).

 Follow the instructions to [connect to your database with TLS certificates]({{<relref "/rc/security/database-security/tls-ssl#connect-with-the-redis-cli">}}).